seykron/htmlunit-maven-plugin/README.md

 classpath, they don't generate a single runner file for each test (so it's impossible to isolate tests environment), they have a very complex codebase and often if they provide a debug mode, it isn't very friendly.

-This project is designed under the single responsibility principle, so though it's opened for extension it's also opened for modifications.
-To minimize breaking changes in the future, it has three implementations over the core infrastructure.
-For further information, look at development information below.

 Finally, though it's distributed as a maven plugin, it can be used out of the box to integrate HtmlUnit and unit/functional testing into other projects.